-- as an attachment to email, by clicking the clipboard icon in under "Complete Online", completing the required fields, then printing/saving the form as a .pdf file, attaching that file, as well as a file containing any other documents requested (e.g., the material posted, as well as the list of bulletin board sites at which it was posted), to an email addressed to the OES, election supervisor @ibtvote.org. - fax transmission, by clicking the clipboard icon completing the required fields, then printing the form as a .pdf file and faxing that file, as well as hard copies of any other documents requested (e.g., the material posted, as well as the list of bulletin board sites at which it was posted), to the OES, at 202-925-8922 or

-• U.S. mail or UPS delivery, by clicking the clipboard icon inder "Complete Online", completing the required fields, then printing the form as a .pdf file and sending that file, as well as hard copies of any other documents requested (e.g., the material posted, as well as the list of bulletin board sites at which it was posted), by mail or delivery service to the Office of the Election Supervisor, 1990 M Street, N.W., Suite 650, Washington DC 20036.
+- as an attachment to email, by clicking the icon under "Download", then printing/saving the form as a .pdf file, attaching that file, as well as a file containing any other documents requested (e.g., the material posted, as well as the list of bulletin board sites at which it was posted), to an email addressed to the OES, election supervisor @ibtvote.org. - fax transmission, by clicking the icon under "Download", then printing the form as a .pdf file and faxing that file, as well as hard copies of any other documents requested (e.g., the material posted, as well as the list of bulletin board sites at which it was posted), to the OES, at 202-807-1074 or - U.S., mail or UPS delivery, by clicking the icon under "Download", then printing the form as a .pdf file and sending that file, as well as hard copies of any other documents requested (e.g., the material posted, as well as the list of bulletin board sites at which it was posted), by mail or delivery service to the Office of the Election Supervisor, 1750 K Street, N.W., Suite 200, Washington DC 20006.